 - Peter Wickham, aka The Sleuth, in the Steampunk Superhero novel The Falling Machine by Andrew P. Mayer, is Sherlock Holmes crossed with Bruce Wayne without the bat symbolism.

-- The title character of the Mediochre Q Seth Series pretty-much has 'being a Great Detective' as a superpower.
+- The title character of the Mediochre Q Seth Series has 'being a Great Detective' as a superpower.